- Racial Justice

 The department has a distinguished visiting scholar program.
 Renowned scholars such as Dr. Peter Berger (now deceased) have spent time at Baylor working with graduate students.
-Dr. James Hunter has been our current distinguished visiting scholar for the past three years and continues in this role.
+Dr. James Hunter was our distinguished visiting scholar for five of the past six years.

 All graduate students in the sociology of religion are expected, and financially supported, to attend and present research papers at the annual meetings of the Society for the Scientific Study of Religion.
 Students also routinely present research papers at the American Sociological Association annual meetings.
 Students can expect support from the department for two meetings per year.